 This recent story is from the discussion forum Expatexposed.
-It tells how grinding penny pinching becomes a way of life in NZ with nothing to compensate it, rather than a short term measure to get ahead.
+A US migrant in New Zealand tells how grinding penny pinching becomes a way of life in NZ with nothing to compensate it, rather than a short term measure to get ahead.
 The poster also tells of how carefully ‘Brand New Zealand’ is manipulated to attract people who turn out to be unsuitable migrants:

 “I am so tired of Kiwis making a virtue of necessity.
 They should be honest that THAT is what it is – making do on a cute remote island.
 Nothing more than that.
 Not an arcane “lifestyle” to be aspired to (cue: clink wineglass of Sauvignon Blanc, look out to blue water, flash impossibly white teeth at partner that you would never see on a Kiwi because most of them don’t do dental).

 There’s nothing here to compensate for the forced pennypinching – little opportunity, no rich culture, you can’t easily travel to other places for a change – nothing.
 The government and migration agencies are dressing New Zealand up and not being honest about what it is really like here – THAT is my biggest gripe.

 If you are rich, boaty and/or fetishize nature, you will LOVE it here, and you won’t have to make sacrifices, or the sacrifices may well be worth it.
 I am not rich, boaty and do not fetishize nature.